Board of Directors

 The team at CYI is comprised of Asian Americans from various disciplines and backgrounds who are all committed to serving, educating, and developing leaders to serve Chinatown and wider communities.

-Winnie joined CYI in 2006 as a language partner with the Chinatown Literacy Project and then continued as a co-coordinator for Chinatown Literacy Project and Chinatown Beautification Day.
+Winnie (she/her) joined CYI in 2006 as a language partner with the Chinatown Literacy Project and then continued as a co-coordinator for Chinatown Literacy Project and Chinatown Beautification Day.
 She has recently moved back to her hometown and is working at the at the Department of Education of NYC to expand early childhood seats for the Pre-K For All and 3-K For All initiatives.
 She holds a BA in Psychology from Yale University.

-Vincent Fang, Executive Chair
+Vincent Fang, Esq.